1.IMPORTANT INFORMATION AND WHO WE ARE

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.

-We will get your express opt-in before we share your personal data with any company outside FLIGHT DELAY PAY for marketing purposes.
+We will get your express opt-in before we share your personal data with any company outside APSL for marketing purposes.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a flight delay cancellation claim.

 We will only use your personal data for the purposes for which we collect it, unless we reasonably consider that we need to use if for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.